Naqib2003/Flappy-Hasina/README.md

 ---

 > **Note:** No real birds, politicians, or feelings were harmed in the making of this game.
 (Okay, maybe feelings.)

+Where to play ?
+Simply download the .exe file in the tag section of this repository .
+As I couldn't make a web version right now you have to download and then play .
+Kindly download the flappy-hasina.exe file .
+Then you are good to go .